Xenii1642/Xii-Boy-Ultra/README.md

 - All the Beta Testers (Modding Marius, Supertazon, YveltalGriffin, Macho Nacho, JamesPi, JoshsJunk05) 👍

 ## License
-Matterhorn 64 CORE is released under the CERN-OHL-S-2.0 license.
+The Xii-Boy Ultra Revision 1 and 2 are released under the CERN-OHL-S-2.0 license.
 This license allows you to:
 - Study
 - Modify